ernopp/but-ser/README.md

 # But Ser

-What the hell does this term mean?
+_What the hell does this term mean?_

-You're new to crypto twitter, take this slang dictionary, you'll need it.
+_You're new to crypto twitter, take this slang dictionary, you'll need it._

-## Credits

-**Big up to [@punk6529](https://twitter.com/punk6529) whose [awesome thread](https://twitter.com/punk6529/status/1433002033242595338) supplies most of the content here.**

-## Contributions

-The idea is that this repo stays up to date as we (I) add more terms as they emerge.
-So **don't hesitiate to submit PRs**, we got dis!

----

 ## Alpha